damienomurchu/notes-and-cheats/DO180-notes.md

   - When executing commands in a Dockerfile, combine as many related commands as possible into one RUN directive.
 This reduces the number of UFS layers in the container image.
   - A best practice for designing a Dockerfile includes the use of environment variables for specifying repeated constants throughout the file.

+# Appendix Lab

+# Appendix Summary

+- Breaking a monolithic application into multiple containers allows for greater application scalability, makes upgrades easier, and allows higher hardware utilization.
+- The three common tiers for logical division of an application are the presentation tier, the business tier, and the persistence tier.
+- Cross-Origin Resource Sharing (CORS) can prevent Ajax calls to servers different from the one from where the pages were downloaded.
+Be sure to make provisions to allow CORS from other containers in the application.
+- Container images are intended to be immutable, but configurations can be passed in either at image build time or by creating persistent storage for configurations.
+- Passing environment variables into a container is not an ideal solution for starting an application composed of multiple containers, because it is prone to typing mistakes, or the connection information can be dynamic.
+Docker's user-defined networks resolve this issue.